jerryz-hello/ReSTORErant/README.md

 # ReSTORErant
-:hamburger:Connect your restaurant to local wholesalers easier than ever before!
+Connect your restaurant to local wholesalers easier than ever before!

 ### What Does ReSTORErant Do?